storybuilder-org/StoryCAD/ACKNOWLEDGE.md

 complex piece of software, or a marriage, requires cooperation.

-We would like to express our sincere appreciation and gratitude to those whose generous ideas and time helped make StoryBuilder possible.
+We would like to express our sincere appreciation and gratitude to those whose generous ideas and time helped make StoryCAD possible.
 If we've missed anyone's contribution, our sincere apologies.
 Let us know and we'll rectify that.